Note: This one's for niK, because she is goddamn awesome.

 "Should have been checking a lot sooner," he said.
 "For a while, they were showing up all the time.
 But you know, it makes people feel safer, knowing we're not letting any more in.
 Us, too."

 Trip's eyes still stung, and she rubbed at one with a finger, expecting anything, and was almost surprised not to find blood when she was done.

 "Ah," Harold said.
 "Hang on.
 Got hit a few times myself, when they started using the smoke."

-He pushed into the kitchen, enough for her to squeeze past him, and he started searching the tiny space.
+He pushed into the kitchen, enough for her to squeeze past him, and he started searching the cupboards in no apparent order.